hsreekanth15/GWLENS/README.md

 `gwlens_interpolate parameters.ini`

 This will produce and output with the name you provided and the interpolation file in hdf5 format.
+The can also be found in the same directory for troubleshooting.
+GWLENS also support parallel processing, this can be enabled by simply providing the number of cpus in the parmaters.ini file ( for ex. `n-paralle= 8` ).
+This will speed up the amplification factor evaluation.

+GWLENS also comes with lensed waveforms which can be used with the popular paramter estimation tool `bilby`.
+The waveforms are located in the pe/waveform folder..